sylyoung/DeepTransferEEG/README.md

-# Transfer Learning Algorithms for EEG-based BCI
+# Transfer Learning for EEG

 Welcome!
-This repo aims to achieve simple contemporary deep transfer learning for EEG analysis.
+This repo aims to achieve simple contemporary deep transfer learning for EEG analysis, specifically brain-computer interface (BCI) applications.
 The official implementation of our paper [`T-TIME: Test-Time Information Maximization Ensemble for Plug-and-Play BCIs`](https://ieeexplore.ieee.org/abstract/document/10210666) (**IEEE TBME, 2023**)

-News: We currently have two papers under review.
-The implementation for CR and DPL will be updated when papers are accepted.
+**News**: The implementation for CR and DPL (our papers currently under review) will be updated once when the papers are accepted.
+They are all implemented under this identical framework for easier reproduction.

 ## Steps for Usage: